freelan-developers/freelan/packaging/debian/README.md

 This directory contains scripts to proceed to Debian packaging.

-`git-buildpackage` is used for this task.
+The tools used for this task are:

+* `git-buildpackage` and `pristine-tar` to generate and build Debian source and binary packages.
+* `mini-dinstall` and `dput` to update the local Debian repository (necessary for inter-package dependencies).

 Configuration
 -------------